ColeLab/ColeAnticevicNetPartition/README.md

 - ColeAnticevicNetPartition_MainScene_v1.wb.scene - Connectome Workbench scene file.
 - cortex_community_order.mat - The order the Glasser parcels should be in to reveal the community structure identified by this network partition.
 Note that this file assumes you have the left hemisphere Glasser parcellation regions first, followed by the right hemisphere regions.
 - cortex_community_order.txt - Same as the previous file, but in text format.
-- cortex_Illustration_ColeLabNetpartition_v1.pdf - An illustration of the network partition.
-- cortex_Illustration_ColeAnticevicNetpartition_v1.jpg - Same illustration in JPEG format.
-- cortex_Illustration_ColeLabNetpartition_splithalfvalidation_v1.pdf - An illustration of the split half validation results.
 - LoadParcellatedDataInMatlab_Example.m - Example of how to parcellate CIFTI fMRI data and load it into MATLAB
 - LoadParcellatedDataInMatlab_Example_cortexonly.m - Example of how to parcellate CIFTI fMRI data and load it into MATLAB, using cortical parcels only (no subcortical parcels)
 - network_labelfile.txt - The labels for each network, along with color information (RGBA value).